Schematic view of a glass EQS SUV. An eight-stage safety concept protects the battery in the vehicle's floor.

 Our primary goal is to prevent accidents and reduce the consequences of accidents – through systems that recognise risks, support people in road traffic and actively protect them in extreme cases.

 We strive to build the safest cars in the world.
 In this way, we also want to protect others, especially vulnerable road users.
-But we are going even further: we want new Mercedes-Benz vehicles to cause no more accidents by 2050.
+But we are going even further: we want new Mercedes-Benz vehicles to cause no more accidents from 2050 on.

 It is a fact that human error is one of the main causes of traffic accidents.
 That is why we are working hard on solutions that can compensate for human error or prevent it altogether.
 Active Brake Assist, which is included as a standard feature, can help to minimise the severity of rear-end collisions or prevent them altogether.
 For us, automated driving technology is a path to ecological and economic efficiency as well as increased safety.